Animal welfare licences

 Premises with lower star ratings

 A premises with a lower star rating is not necessarily a premises to avoid as there are other factors that have to be considered, such as the length of time the licence holder has been operating.
 New businesses are likely to be assessed as slightly higher risk simply because there is no history of good practice that can be considered.
+We would advise that, as stated above, the scoring method is one we must use to comply with Government requirements, and the ratings given should not be seen as a recommendation by the Council.

 If customers have any concerns, please contact the Licensing Team prior to making a purchase or making booking arrangements.